Frequently Asked Questions

 9. Is the role remunerated?

-The Chair is entitled to remuneration of £110,000 per year, for a time commitment of three days a week.
+You may wish to opt for your remuneration to be paid directly to any current employer.
 Remuneration covers attendance at Council and other GMC meetings, including preparation and travelling time.

 10. Who will make the appointments decision?